8bit2qubit/rog-ally-driver-hub/README.md

     ```

 3.  **Run for Development**
-    This command starts a development server that watches for changes in your `src` directory (both CSS and HTML) and automatically rebuilds the necessary files in the `dist` folder.
+    This command starts a Vite development server with blazing-fast Hot Module Replacement (HMR).
+Any changes you make in the `src` directory will be instantly reflected in your browser.
     ```bash
     npm run dev
     ```

 4.  **Build for Production**
-    When you are ready to deploy, run this command to generate a one-time, optimized build.
-It minifies the CSS and copies the HTML to the `dist` folder.
+    When you are ready to deploy, run this command to generate a single, optimized `index.html` file in the `dist` folder.
+All JavaScript and CSS are inlined into the file, making it completely self-contained.
     ```bash
     npm run build
     ```

-5.  **Preview in Browser**
+5.  **Preview the Production Build**
-    Open the `dist/index.html` file in your browser.
-For the best experience with auto-reloading during development, use a local server extension like **Live Server** for VS Code.
+    This command starts a local server to preview the production-ready files from the `dist` folder.
+    ```bash
+    npm run preview
+    ```
+    Alternatively, since the build output is a single, self-contained HTML file, you can also open dist/index.html directly in your browser to preview it.

 ---